VRAM-legacy/Curiosity_Junior/README.md

 ## Deadlines
 - Proof of concept: End of July
 - Final product: End of August

+## Current tasks
+- Should probs setup task management boards and other related stuff
+- Resource gathering and intelligence
+- Component selection
+- General first design